 One of the main lunge benefits is that this exercise effectively works your glutes and quadriceps and also engage your hamstrings.
 Strengthening these large muscle groups can speed up your metabolism, which is beneficial if you're trying to lose weight.
 Lunges can also help you shape, tone and firm up your tush and legs.

 Video of the Day

 Read more: Muscles Used in a Curtsy Lunge

 Improve Core Strength

 Believe it or not, lunges can improve your core strength.
 When doing lunges, you must engage your core muscles, including your back and abdominals, to keep your body upright and balanced as you move your hips up and down.
 Neglecting to do this results in poor form and can trigger injuries.

 Improve Hip Flexibility

 Lunges can improve the flexibility of your hip flexors, which are the muscles you use to bend or flex your legs at your hips.
 Often these muscles are neglected, and if you lead a predominantly sedentary lifestyle, they can be tight and trigger low back pain.

 Things to Consider

-During front lunges, it's essential that you lower straight down with your pelvis flexed forward and your back straight.
+During front lunges, it's essential that you lower straight down with your back straight.
 Ensure that you step your foot far enough forward so that the middle of your front knee is directly above your ankle during the downward motion.
-Lower your hips until your knees are about 90 degrees bent and place your weight on the back two-thirds of your front foot during the exercise.
+Lower your hips until your knees are bent to around 90 degrees and place your weight on the back two-thirds of your front foot during the exercise.